pedrotrprogramming-collab/PedroTRProgramming/README.md

 🏥 I am Neurophisiologist and Biomedical Engineering student

 ### 🚀 About Me
-🔬 Interested in AI, the brain, and technology
+🔬 Interested in AI, the brain, and technology <br>
-🧩 I like understanding how things work (and breaking them in the process) 🛠️ Always building projects… or at least starting them 😅 🌍 Trying to make the world a bit more interesting
+🧩 I like understanding how things work (and breaking them in the process) <br>
+🛠️ Always building projects… or at least starting them 😅 <br>
+🌍 Trying to make the world a bit more interesting<br>

 ### 🧪 Currently
 Learning about Neuroengineering